tvheadend/tvheadend/docs/property/runningstate.md

 :

-EITp/f (Event Information Table present/following) allows broadcasters to tell DVRs/STBs when a program actually starts, finishes or pauses, unfortunately not all broadcasters get it right which can lead to unexpected behavior, missing/failed recordings, etc..
+EITp/f (Event Information Table present/following) allows broadcasters to tell DVRs/STBs when a program actually starts, pauses or finishes, unfortunately not all broadcasters get this right which can lead to unexpected behavior, missing/failed recordings, etc..

 It is recommended that you only enable this option if you're absolutely